Outdoor Cooking For Survival

 Another bonus is you can stack this style of Dutch oven.
 Lodge Camp Dutch Oven, 6 Qt.
 I prefer the six-quart over the eight-quart version due to the weight of the Dutch oven when empty or filled.
 If you find some rusty cast iron oven at a thrift store or garage sale, no worries, you can clean and re-season the unit and make it ready for future use.

-Read More of My Articles How to Use a Grill as an Emergency Cooking Option
+Read More of My Articles How To Use A Dutch Oven

 Repairing Rusty Cast Iron